-The present value of future benefits is based on benefits currently being paid by the System and includes previously granted cost of living increases.
+The present value of future benefits is based on benefits currently being paid by the System and includes preciously granted cost of living increases.
 The projected benefit payments do not include provisions for potential future increases not yet authorized by the Board of Trustees as they were deemed not to be substantively automatic.

-Actuarial Assumptions (Continued)
+Actuarial Assumptions (continued)

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation of 3.25% and an adjustment for the effect of rebalancing/diversification.
-The resulting expected long-term rate of return is 8.72% for 2016.
-Best estimates of geometric real rates of return for each major asset class included in the System's target asset allocation as of June 30, 2016 are summarized in the following table:
+These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by inflation of 3.25% and an adjustment for the expected rebalancing/diversification.
+The resulting expected long-term rate of return is 8.69% for 2017.
+Best estimates of geometric real rates of return for each major asset class included in the System's target asset allocation as of June 30, 2017 are summarized in the following table: